russholio/knockup/README.md

 To get started with Knockup, you must understand the two key points of how it binds itself to your UI and how it accesses the objects required to do that.

-### Main Content Area
+### Routable Content Area

-The first part is using a main content area.
-The main view area is bound to a router and affected by changes in the URL.
-Controllers are automatically called, and views are rendered and bound as the content to the main content area.
-It is not required to have a main content area but it is something most web-based applications will make ample use of.
+The first part is using a container that is bound to a router.
+This container is bound to a router and affected by changes in the URL.
+Controllers are automatically called and views are automatically rendered and bound as the content to the container.
+You can have as many containers bound to as many routers as you want.
+Most web-applications will just use one.

 To give the UI something to bind itself to, we must first set up our router: